Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Optical appearances

 \subsection{Optically and geometrically thin accretion disk}

 We consider the optical appearance of an accretion disk orbiting a non-singular black hole described in the last section.
 The Event Horizon Telescope observations \cite{EventHorizonTelescope:2019pgp} suggest that realistic disks around supermassive black holes are optically thin but geometrically thick, extending a finite distance from the equator.
 To simplify the calculations, we employ the equatorial approximation \cite{Gralla:2020srx}, which assumes that the dominant emission originates from the equatorial plane, neglecting contributions from latitudes away from it.
 This assumption leads to a mild quantitative disagreement with several observables under the presence of magnetic fields \cite{Saurabh:2025kwb} and, in particular, with the values of the intensities of the photon rings, though not necessarily on the relative intensity of the successive rings.
 Furthermore, the former deviation from the neglected effect of geometrical thickness can be corrected via the introduction of a ``fudge" factor \cite{Cardenas-Avendano:2023dzo} to account for the otherwise ignored thickness of the disk, this way improving the agreement with time-averaged images of the photon rings \cite{Vincent:2022fwj}.
-For the sake of this work we focus on the qualitative features of the image and its comparison with Schwarzschild images under the same setting, nonetheless recognizing that a full qualitative study requires a more refined treatment.